 In order for the City of Indianapolis to protect the safety, health, and general welfare of its citizens, it is important for land alterations to be compliant with standards and practices that result in proper stormwater drainage and sediment control.
 When developers, builders, engineers, contractors, and property owners are compliant with set requirements these goals are achieved.
 By applying and being approved for a Stormwater Permit Application, the applicant has agreed to comply with set requirements.

 Any land alteration must be accomplished in conformity with stormwater requirements where the definition of land alterations shall mean any on-site or off-site action taken relative to land which either:

 As a general rule, all land alterations in platted subdivisions, commercial, and industrial developments will require:

 As a general rule, all land alterations in single and double-family dwellings will require a site plan with particular specifications.

 Of course, every site development project is different in nature and scope that may result in the plan approval process being altered to accommodate the specific considerations of the project.

 The installed storm sewer system will not be accepted by the City until all requirements for inspection and testing established by these regulations are completed.
-Inspection of the stormwater drainage system and associated land grading and erosion control measures will be completed by the Department of Code Enforcement to ensure conformance with the approved site construction plan and supporting documents.
+Inspection of the stormwater drainage system and associated land grading and erosion control measures will be completed by the Department of Business and Neighborhood Services to ensure conformance with the approved site construction plan and supporting documents.
 Any portion of the stormwater facility not passing the tests must be replaced, to the extent required by the City, and re-tested.

 Construction observation services, testing, and 'record' drawings shall be provided for those developments meeting the following criteria:

 Once construction begins, the contractor will be responsible for informing and/or notifying the department's observer assigned to the following:

-The Department of Code Enforcement, upon request of the contractor and/or owner, will schedule the final inspection.
+The Department of Business and Neighborhood Services, upon request of the contractor and/or owner, will schedule the final inspection.